 If you ever played video games, you know what we are talking about.
 You finally start getting a grasp on what you have to do when the difficulty level jumps and you start having difficulties progressing.
 People like to have a feeling of progress and accomplishment, and this desire is especially present with today’s children who are used to instant gratification.
-For successful vision therapy we must constantly try to push the lazy eye a little bit further every time, but never to the point where a person is just not able to perform anymore and starts feeling frustration, which is in the end counter-productive and may cause patient to stop performing vision therapy altogether.
+For successful vision therapy we must constantly try to push the lazy eye a little bit further every time, but never to the point where a person is just not able to perform anymore and starts feeling frustration, which is counter-productive in the end and may cause the patient to stop performing vision therapy altogether.

 - Use of Positive Reinforcement

-When patient is performing their therapy, we must stimulate them further with positive reinforcement.
+When the patient is performing their therapy, we must stimulate them further with positive reinforcement.
 Sometimes an encouragement and a compliment can work magic, while other times we must bribe them with small tokens or rewards.
 We will talk more about how you can stimulate children to perform their daily therapies in the weeks to come, since this is one of the main elements of gamified methods of vision therapy, such as AmblyoPlay.

 - Effective Training Level